amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

 Next, we convert both `pos_x` and `pos_y` to be of dimension `dim_t` and finally take the alternate `.sin()` and `.cos()` to define `pos_x` and `pos_y`.
 In the end, `pos` becomes a concatenated tensor of `pos_x` and `pos_y`.

-> This definition of Positional Encodings is very different from the ones I've seen before, you will find a simpler implementation of Positional Encodings in PyTorch Tutorial - [LANGUAGE MODELING WITH NN.TRANSFORMER AND TORCHTEXT](https://pytorch.org/tutorials/beginner/transformer_tutorial.html).
-But, please note, that those are 1-dimensional, whereas for `DETR`, we need 2-dimensional positional encodings for both the `X` and `Y` axis.
+> We do not look at Positional Encodings in detail as many a good resource exist on this topic.
+Also, the positional encodings have been utilized from the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper as is.

-#### Joiner
+### Joiner
-Since the transformer architecture is permutation-invariant, we supplement it with fixed positional encodings that are **added to the input of each attention layer**.
+*Since the transformer architecture is permutation-invariant, we supplement it with fixed positional encodings that are **added to the input of each attention layer**.*

-So far, we have only defined the positional encodings.
+The `Joiner` class below, is merely a convenience class, that accepts a `backbone` and `position_embedding` as defined previously, and a `NestedTensor` as input.
+It then generates a lower-resolution activation map of size $f ∈ R^{C×H×W}$ and positional embeddings of the same-size corresponding to the $X$ and $Y$ positions on the grid.

 ```python
 class Joiner(nn.Sequential):